-LEAD/ADSU 730.
+LEAD 730.
 Advanced Learning Theories and Instructional Models.
 3 credits.

 This course focuses on the design, delivery, assessment and supervision of instruction in schools, across schools, throughout the school division and in the community.
-Prerequisite: Permission of instructor.

-LEAD/ADSU 735.
+LEAD 735.
 Advanced Curriculum Theory and Instructional Issues.
 3 credits.

 This course focuses on the determination, development, implementation, assessment and revision of curriculum and its relationship to the design, delivery, assessment and supervision of instruction in schools, across schools, throughout the school division and in the community.
-Prerequisite: Permission of instructor.

-LEAD/ADSU 741.
+LEAD 741.
 Leading Educational Organizations.
 3 credits.

-Analyze, apply study of ethics, values and leadership concepts.
-Apply four ethical paradigms of justice, care, critique and profession.
-Integrate and apply knowledge of educational laws, personnel supervision and education finance.
-Analyze change theory as related to cognitive and social processes and apply to school and organizational change.
+Analyze, apply study of ethics, values & leadership concepts.
+Apply four ethical paradigms of justice, care, critique, and profession.
+Integrate, apply knowledge of educational laws, personnel supervision and education finance.
+Analyze change theory as related to cognitive and social processes & apply to school and org. change.
 Analyze the impact of personnel motivation, work performance and evaluation on school culture.
 Evaluate sociopolitical influences on leadership in schools.
-Prerequisite: Permission of instructor.